-Our island hopping trip in Bulalacao
+Our Weekend Trip in Bulalacao

 On our second day, the sea was already calmer.
 We took off at about 9 in the morning to go island hopping.

 Tambaron Island is home to Tambaron Green Beach Resort, a casual private resort.
 It’s built on a small beach cove, with calm green water.
 It’s one of the nicest resorts I’d been to.
 People who are looking for a quiet island getaway will especially appreciate it.

 The resort has family rooms and open-air cabanas.
 There are also hammocks facing the beach.
 You can swim in the refreshing water or wait until it’s low tide to pick up clams and shells for eating.
 On the other side of the island, you can find a pebble beach and snorkeling area.

 Hali and I spent the day napping in the hammocks, reading and playing mobile games on our phone.
 Even though we were technically stranded when we stayed here, we couldn’t complain.
 We couldn’t find a better place to settle for the day.

 Buyayao Island is a pristine island in the southern area.
 It features a dark-emerald beach lined with tall coconut trees — which is undoubtedly one of the clearest beaches I’ve seen.
 It actually reminded me of the islands in Dinagat Island.

 There are caretakers in the island, so you can find bamboo cottages for overnight stay and even a sari-sari store selling basic necessities.
 Cooking utensils are also available for rent.

 We stayed a little bit here to enjoy the clear water.
 The current was a little strong though, so non-swimmers in our group were careful not to get swept away.
 If our trip were longer, I would love to spend a night here.
 It’s beautiful but well managed — which fits the bill for my perfect beach staycation ideas.